czlaci/capucin.nvim/README.md

 This settings are unrelated to any group and are independent.

-- `background`: (Table) Match :set background=light/dark with :Catppuccin background.light/dark
+- `background`: (Table) Match :set background=light/dark with :Capucin background.light/dark
 - `term_colors`: (Boolean) if true, sets terminal colors (e.g. `g:terminal_color_0`).
 - `transparent_background`: (Boolean) if true, disables setting the background color.